Block suballocation: Efficiency

 In some scenarios where the majority of files are shorter than half the block size, such as in a folder of small source code files or small bitmap images, tail packing can increase storage efficiency even more than twofold, compared to file systems without tail packing.

 This not only translates into conservation of disk space, but may also introduce performance increases, as due to higher locality of reference, less data has to be read, also translating into higher page cache efficiency.
 However, these advantages can be negated by the increased complexity of implementation.

 As of 2015, the most widely used read-write file systems with support for block suballocation are Btrfs and FreeBSD UFS2 (where it is called "block level fragmentation").
-Once popular, ReiserFS and Reiser4 are no longer common.
+ReiserFS and Reiser4 also support tail packing.

 Several read-only file systems do not use blocks at all and are thus implicitly using space as efficiently as suballocating file systems; such file systems double as archive formats.